omropfryslan/videojs-ga-videocloud/README.md

 **default:** 10

-#### ga.js and analytics.js
+#### Classic and Universal

-If the in-page embed is used, this plugin supports the ga.js and the newer analytics.js Google Analytics libraries.
+If the in-page embed is used, this plugin supports the "classic" ga.js and "universal" analytics.js Google Analytics libraries.
 It autodetects the library you use.

-If the iframe embed or direct player URL is used, and a tracker is provided, the "universal" analytics.js is loaded.
+If the iframe embed or direct player URL is used, and a tracker is provided, the "universal" analytics.js is used.

 ## TODO